-Г А S Т U V 1 Community What are the connections between the landslide code info and the other codes?
+А S т U 1 Community What are the connections between the landslide code info and the other codes?
 Are there any disconnections between codes and maps?
-Other relevant codes/provisions Other observations: 2' Gladstone NA 22 Gold Beach NA to the Comp Plan.
+Other relevant codes/provisions Other observations: 2 Gladstone NA 22 Gold Beach NA to the Comp Plan.
 There are quite a few maps in the Comp Plan.
 Related policies are those for Goals 5, 6, 17, and 18.
-The Comp Plan includes this: GOAL 7 - AREAS SUBJECT TO NATURAL DISASTERS AND HAZARDS Goal: To protect life and property from Natural Hazards and disasters.
-Policies: a) To insure that development in the floodplain conforms to the National Flood Insurance Act. b) To discourage development in natural drainage ways, on excessive slopes and in other hazardous areas by careful review of development proposals in those areas with such identified problems. c) To require site information prior to development in those identified hazardous areas through 22 Gold Beach NA 2.750 - Describes requirements for a geologic study to address impact on beach and foredunes when development occurs in these areas.
+The Comp Plan includes this: GOAL 7 - AREAS SUBJE Goal: To protect life and property from Natural Hazards and disasters.
+Policies: a) To insure that development in the floodplain conf to the National Flood Insurance Act. b) To discourage development in natural drainage ways, on excessive slopes and in other hazardous areas by careful review of development proposals in those areas with such identified problems. c) To require site information prior to development in those identified hazardous areas through 2: Gold Beach NA 2.750 - Describes requirements for a geologic study to address impact on beach and foredunes when development occurs in these areas.
 This section describes Geologist credential requirements, geologic study content requirements, and study approval process in greater detail than any other section.
 2.1230.10 - Unmapped geologic hazards brought to the city's attention must be investigated by a city hired geologist prior to development.
-The cost of this is passed on to the applicant. innlementation of the Zonine Ordinaare.
-21200 4 - Code describes in detail the requirements for information contained in the geologic hazard mitigation report and the site technical analysis.
-Note: Gold Beach code does a fantastic job of laying out the application, geologic study, and approval process for areas with possible geologic hazards relative to other communities.
-Some things that could be improved are the maps used to denote the areas of possible geologic hazards, and a better definition of geologist or engineer qualifications.
-Was unable to find the maps cited in the code, and suspect that they are well out of date.
-24 Gresham 5.0210.D - Code includes requirements for grading plans from section 9.0500.
-S.0221.A.4 - References Planned Developments section 6.0300.
-S.0221.D - References Safe Neighborhood Design Performance Standards section 4.0132.D.
+The cost of this is passed on to the applicant. implementation of the Zoning Ordinance 2.1210.4 - Code describes in detail the requirements and the site technical analysis.
+Note: Gold Beach code does a fantastic job of laying with possible geologic hazards relative to other com to denote the areas of possible geologic hazards, and unable to find the maps cited in the code, and suspe 2.
+Gresham 5.0210.D - Code includes requirements for grading plans from section 9.0500.
+5.0221.A.4 - References Planned Developments section 6.0300.
+5.0221.D - References Safe Neighborhood Design Performance Standards section 4.0132.D.
 5.0222 - Development of any kind other than public facilities and utilities is restricted on slopes greater than 35% except for specific instances where lot size does not allow any other development or is of a size larger than 10 acres.
-The Hillside Physical Constraint Overlay District Regulations, Section 5.0200 are much more extensive in detail than can be reflected in this spreadsheet.
-Section includes information on applicability, submittal requirements, development and lot development standards, grading standards, specific regulations for slopes greater than 35%, trees and vegetation on site, Surface and groundwater drainage, and development in further review areas.
+The Hillside Physical Constraint Overlay District Regu be reflected in this spreadsheet.
+Section includes inf and lot development standards, grading standards, s vegetation on site, Surface and groundwater drainag